-Eight years ago, my dad told me about the Keiki program with oceanside outrigger.
+Eight years ago, my dad told me about the Keiki program with Oceanside Outrigger.
 Little did I know this conversation would eventually influence the hobby I have developed today.
-The first time I sat in a canoe, I thought to myself this is the worst thing of my life.
-I was people who were way older than me, doing a sport I have never done and in an environment, I was not familiar with.
-As a little nine-year- old girl, in that moment, I never would have believed I would still be doing something I am so passionate about today.
+The first time I sat in a canoe, I thought to myself, "This is the worst thing of my life!"
+I was with people who were way older than me, doing a sport I had never tried, and in an environment I was not familiar with.
+In that moment, as a nine-year- old girl, I never would have believed I would still be doing something I am so passionate about today.

 Eight years later, and counting, this sport has brought so much to me.
-This sport has taught me self-discipline and taught me that I need to work hard to accomplish something that is worth telling people.
-And of course, all of the memories paddling has created is invigorating.
-The most vivid experience that ever occurred in my current paddling career is passing the finish line in Avalon, Catalina.
-I and 8 other teams mates trained for months for this moment and every second were worth it.
+It has taught me self-discipline and taught me that I need to work hard to accomplish something that is worth telling people.
+And of course, all of the memories paddling has created are invigorating.
+The most vivid experience that ever occurred in my current paddling career was passing the finish line in Avalon, Catalina.
+I had trained for months with 8 other teammates for this moment, and every second was worth it.
 I doubted myself so many times and told myself I was crazy for wanting to paddle 30 miles across the Pacific Ocean to a tiny island off the coast of my home state.
 There was so much to know in order to accomplish this race.

-This race helped me understand so much about myself.
-I learned that 30 miles of a paddle is so physically straining but so mentally rewarding.
-I am truly blessed for my coaches and teammates encouraging me to do something that not the average 16-year old girl would be doing one weekend.
+But racing to Catalina helped me understand so much about myself.
+I learned that 30 miles of a paddle is very physically straining, but mentally so rewarding.
+I am truly blessed for my coaches and teammates encouraging me to do something that an average 16-year old girl would be doing one weekend.
 However, my dad is the reason I went through with my decision to do the Catalina race.
 He taught me that once you start something you must finish it.
 The last thing I wanted to do was disappoint my dad.
-I woke up one morning at 4 AM and drove to Newport Beach, where little did I know, I would be indulging in the experience of a lifetime.
+I woke up on race morning at 4 AM and drove to Newport Beach, where little did I know, I would be soon be having the experience of a lifetime.